Jackyl: 2000s

-When Moonshine and Dynamite Collide
+2010s

 In 2010, the band released When Moonshine and Dynamite Collide, releasing several singles and music videos to promote it such as the hit "Just Like A Negro" featuring Run-D.M.C.

 In December 2011 Dupree appeared in That Metal Show where talked about chainsaws, his recent injuries, marathon touring and all things of Jackyl with Sully Erna from Godsmack and Glenn Hughes as guests too.

-Best in Show and concurrent release of Up to No Good by Nigel Dupree Band

 Later on in 2012, the band started working on a new album, and laid down tracks for a song called "Screwdriver" which is to be released on their album Best in Show on July 31, 2012.
 For the first time, in honor of Father's Day, Jackyl and Nigel Dupree Band (the latter fronted by vocalist Nigel Thomas Dupree, son of Dupree) were releasing their studio albums simultaneously.
 Best in Show and Up to No Good (the latter being the 2012 album from the Nigel Dupree Band) were set to be released on July 31, 2012.
 The first singles from Best in Show and Up to No Good, titled "Screwdriver" and "Tumbleweed", respectively, were issued concurrently on June 17, 2012, with an add date at radio of June 26, 2012.
 It also was released "Favorite Sin" as radio single charting No. 42 in US Mainstream Rock Chart.

-Rowyco

 In May 2016, the ensemble announced that they plan to release a studio album entitled Rowyco in the latter part of the year.
 The album was released on August 5, 2016. *Rated as one of the top 5 best rock albums of 2016/2017.

-Guinness World Records
+2020s

+In 2022, Jackyl celebrated their 30th anniversary with the release of the compilation album 30 Coming in Hot on August 12th.
+The album included three new songs.
+The band also announced tour dates for the summer and fall.

+Musical style and influences

+The band's sound is rooted in southern rock and heavy metal music.
+AllMusic described the sound as "raunchy, fun-loving, and hard-hitting."
+Initially inspired by AC/DC and Lynyrd Skynyrd, the band began its career by fusing elements of hard rock with Southern boogie.

+The band has used chainsaws on stage and has substituted guitars with them for solo sections.

+Depree uses the chainsaw as a musical instrument on the song "The Lumberjack."
+He also uses the chainsaw to cut up wooden stools during live performances.

+Legacy

-Jackyl has set two Guinness world records, one for playing 100 concerts in 50 days, and one for performing 21 concerts in a 24-hour period.
+Jackyl set two Guinness world records in 1998: one for playing 100 concerts in 50 days, and one for performing 21 concerts in a 24-hour period.